cloydlau/minimce/README.md

 *EN*

 - √ Offline ready.
-- √ Support for uploading local image, local audio and local video, seamless integration for Imgpond and Filepool.
+- √ Support for uploading local images, local audios and local videos, seamless integration for Imgpond and Filepool.
 - √ Support for converting HTML into text.
 - √ Register globally or within scope.
 Config only once for common settings.